dailystory/docs/articles/changelog/2021/january.md

 * Handle Url in ToProperCase to return all lowercase
 * Import contacts to use Common.ToProperCase
 * Clean up custom field names
+* Only indexed fields should show up in search UX

 ## January 30, 2021
 * Add api end point to run SyncMindBody for a given client id